MicrosoftDocs/visualstudio-docs/docs/install/tools-for-managing-visual-studio-instances.md

 * [**vswhere**](https://github.com/microsoft/vswhere): an executable built into Visual Studio or available for separate distribution that helps you find the location of all Visual Studio instances on a particular machine.
 * [**VSSetup.PowerShell**](https://github.com/microsoft/vssetup.powershell): PowerShell scripts that use the Setup Configuration API to identify installed instances of Visual Studio.
 * [**VS-Setup-Samples**](https://github.com/microsoft/vs-setup-samples): C# and C++ samples that demonstrate how to use the Setup Configuration API to query an existing installation.
-* [**Windows Management Instrumentation (WMI)**](https://docs.microsoft.com/windows/win32/wmisdk/wmi-start-page): Starting in Visual Studio 2019 version 16.6 and included in all supported servicing baselines, Visual Studio instance information can be queried through the Visual Studio class MSFT_VSInstance.
+* [**Windows Management Instrumentation (WMI)**](https://docs.microsoft.com/windows/win32/wmisdk/wmi-start-page): Visual Studio instance information can be queried through the Visual Studio class MSFT_VSInstance.
 * The [**Setup Configuration API**](<xref:Microsoft.VisualStudio.Setup.Configuration>) provides interfaces for developers who want to build their own utilities for interrogating Visual Studio instances.
 * [**Microsoft Endpoint Configuration Manager software inventory**](https://docs.microsoft.com/en-us/mem/configmgr/core/clients/manage/inventory/introduction-to-software-inventory): can be used to collect information about Visual Studio instances on client devices.